saurabh0jha/sqlwise-query-visualizer/README.md

 7. User should be able to share the query they write with colleagues.
 8. User should be able to use and load the application easily.
 As data can be huge, performance is important - needs pagination to speedup render perf.
 9. User should be able to access their queries and workspaces easily.
+10. User should be able to toggle between light and dark modes.

 ### Good to have